 From June, the main holiday season also begins in Scotland so the number of hikers increases overall.
 July and August can often bring the nicest weather but the Scottish weather is famously unpredictable so this is never guaranteed.
 It is commonly said that walkers should be ready for “four seasons in a day”.
 Therefore, bringing clothing for all conditions is always essential.
 In early autumn the forests are a magnificent sight with their beautiful array of colours.

 Hillwalk Tours offers West Highland Way tours for the full walking season every year.
 However, early booking is always recommended due to the popularity of this trail.
 Accommodation often gets booked out many months in advance.
-You can read more about the reasons to book early here.

 Where does the West Highland Way begin and end?